bnbullock/Mission-to-Mars/README.md

 ### Update the Web App

 - The web application could then use the updated scraping function to allocate storage in the Mongo Db for the new hemispheric information intended for adding to the website as requested by the client.
 Using this new updated route required that we save the hemispheric scraping as a new function that could be accessed by the Web App.
-We are then able to populate the index.html hemispheres information and diplay them on the website as
+We are then able to populate the index.html hemispheres information and diplay them on the website as images.

 ### Add Bootstrap Components